maartenpaauw/model-states-for-filament-docs/README.md

     ->transitionTo(Failed::class);
 ```

-When using the `StateAction` component, this plug-in will automatically generate a label for the transition.
+When utilizing the `StateAction` component, this plug-in will automatically generate a label for the transition.
 By
 default, "Transition to" followed by the name of the destination state is used as the transition label.
-If you
+If you desire a
-want to have a custom label, you can publish the language files and change the `transition_to_state` translation or, you
+custom label, you can publish the language files and change the `transition_to_state` translation, or you can implement
-can implement the `HasLabel` interface.
+the `HasLabel` interface.

 Because the `StateAction` component is based on the `Action` component, all the familiar `Action` modifiers can be
-used (e.g. `closeModalByClickingAway()`).
+used (e.g., `closeModalByClickingAway()`).

 > [!TIP]
-> More information about actions can be found on the official
+> For more information about actions, refer to the official
 > Filament [documentation](https://filamentphp.com/docs/3.x/actions/overview).

 ### State Table Action

-The `StateTableAction` component will let you transition a state to another valid state.
+The `StateTableAction` component enables transitioning a state to another valid state.
 Basic transitions will only
-show a confirmation dialogue, while advanced state transitions display an additional form before the transition can be
+display a confirmation dialogue, while advanced state transitions will show an additional form before the transition can
-done.
+be completed.

 ![Model states for Filament - State Table Action](https://raw.githubusercontent.com/maartenpaauw/model-states-for-filament-docs/main/assets/images/model-states-for-filament-state-table-action.png "State Table Action")